felipebravom/felipebravom.github.io/docs/publications.md

 1. H. Sarmiento, E. Graells-Garrido,  F. Bravo-Marquez, and B. Poblete  [Identifying and Characterizing new Expressions of Community Framing during Polarization](https://www.icwsm.org/2022/index.html/).
 In *Proceedings of the 16th The International AAAI Conference on Web and Social Media (ICWSM)*, Atlanta, Georgia, USA.  (to appear)

+2. V. Araujo, A. Caravallo, S. Kundu, J. Cañete, M. Mendoza, R. E. Mercer, F. Bravo-Marquez, M. Moens, and A. Soto   [Evaluation Benchmarks for Spanish Sentence Representations](https://lrec2022.lrec-conf.org/en/).
+In *Proceedings of the 13th Edition of The Language Resources and Evaluation Conference (LREC)* , Marseille, France.  (to appear)

+3. J. Cañete,  F. Bravo-Marquez, S. Donoso, A. Caravallo, and V. Araujo   [ALBETO and DistilBETO: Lightweight Spanish Language Models](https://lrec2022.lrec-conf.org/en/).
+In *Proceedings of the 13th Edition of The Language Resources and Evaluation Conference (LREC)* , Marseille, France.  (to appear)

-2. A. Ansell, F. Bravo-Marquez, and B. Pfahringer  [PolyLM: Learning about Polysemy through Language Modeling](https://www.aclweb.org/anthology/2021.eacl-main.45/).
+4. A. Ansell, F. Bravo-Marquez, and B. Pfahringer  [PolyLM: Learning about Polysemy through Language Modeling](https://www.aclweb.org/anthology/2021.eacl-main.45/).
 In *Proceedings of the 16th conference of the European Chapter of the Association for Computational Linguistics (EACL 2021)*, Kyiv, Ukraine.
 Pages 563–574. ([pdf](https://felipebravom.com/publications/eacl2021.pdf)),([code](https://github.com/AlanAnsell/PolyLM)).

-3. J. Cerezo, A. Bergel, and F. Bravo-Marquez  [Tools Impact on the Quality of Annotations for Chat Untangling](https://aclanthology.org/2021.acl-srw.22/).
+5. J. Cerezo, A. Bergel, and F. Bravo-Marquez  [Tools Impact on the Quality of Annotations for Chat Untangling](https://aclanthology.org/2021.acl-srw.22/).
 In *Proceedings of the Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th
      International Joint Conference on Natural Language Processing: Student Research Workshop*, Bangkok, Thailand.
 Pages 215–220 ([pdf](https://felipebravom.com/publications/ACLSRW2021.pdf))

-4. J. Muñoz and F. Bravo-Marquez  [Interventions Recommendation: Professionals’ Observations Analysis in Special Needs Education](https://www.aclweb.org/anthology/2021.bea-1.18/).
+6. J. Muñoz and F. Bravo-Marquez  [Interventions Recommendation: Professionals’ Observations Analysis in Special Needs Education](https://www.aclweb.org/anthology/2021.bea-1.18/).
 In *Proceedings of the 16th Workshop on Innovative Use of NLP for Building Educational Applications  (BEA 2021)*, Co-located with EACL 2021, Kyiv, Ukraine.
 Pages 171-179 ([pdf](https://felipebravom.com/publications/BEA2021.pdf)),([code](https://github.com/dccuchile/SNEC)).

 1. P. Badilla, F. Bravo-Marquez, and J. Pérez [WEFE: The Word Embeddings Fairness Evaluation Framework](https://www.ijcai.org/Proceedings/2020/60).
 In *Proceedings of the  29th International Joint Conference on Artificial Intelligence (IJCAI 2020)*, Yokohama, Japan.
 Pages 430-436.
 DOI:10.24963/ijcai.2020/60.
 Acceptance rate: 12.6%. ([pdf](https://felipebravom.com/publications/ijcai2020.pdf)),([code](https://wefe.readthedocs.io)).